 The initiative is led by Timothy Geiger, M.D., chief of Vanderbilt’s Division of General Surgery and executive medical director of the Surgery Patient Care Center, and Matthew McEvoy, M.D., a professor and vice chair for education in the Department of Anesthesiology.

-“We realized that we could deliver higher-quality care through communication and coordination throughout the perioperative care arc,” said Timothy Geiger, M.D., director of Vanderbilt’s Colon and Rectal Surgery Program and executive medical director of the Surgery Patient Care Center.
-“And, we had an engaged anesthesia group that was willing to take this on.”
+“We realized that we could deliver higher-quality care through communication and coordination throughout the perioperative care arc,” said Geiger.
+“The fact that we now have such a robust program is because we had an engaged anesthesia group that was willing to take this on.”

-Geiger and McEvoy began designing their program by looking at all care components within colorectal surgery, matching them up to the latest evidence in perioperative care.
-They had two goals: improve perioperative communication and decrease unnecessary variability, in order to improve patient recovery while reducing length of stay, complications and cost.
+The ERAS team begins by reviewing all care components of an individual service line and matching them with the latest evidence in perioperative care.
+They have two goals: improve perioperative communication and decrease unnecessary variability.
+Endpoints are improving patient recovery while reducing length of stay, complications and cost.

 Safeguarding High-risk Patients

-The clinic performs structure evaluations for surgical patients at high risk for complications such as delirium, adverse cardiac events, postoperative pulmonary complications, acute kidney injury and hyperglycemia.
-Services offered in preparation for surgery may include optimization of anemia and nutrition, as well as help with smoking cessation.
+The clinic performs structured evaluations for surgical patients at high risk of complications such as delirium, adverse cardiac events, postoperative pulmonary complications, acute kidney injury, postoperative infections, and hyperglycemia.
+Services offered in preparation for surgery may include optimization of anemia, malnutrition, cardiac or pulmonary disease, and help with smoking cessation.
 This is coordinated with intraoperative and postoperative care planning to ensure patients are fully ready for a successful procedure.